ribs.archives.CVTArchive¶

 k_means()

 .
-Set to None to avoid a fixed seed.dtype (str or data-type) – Data type of the solutions, objectives, and measures.
+Set to None to avoid a fixed seed.dtype (str or data-type or dict) – Data type of the solutions, objectives, and measures.
 We only support

 "f"